-Date has shown that neuromorphic computing, an energy-efficient computing platform that performs machine learning computations by mimicking the human brain.
-He has shown that neuromorphic computing is not just limited to machine learning, but is capable of doing everything that today's computers can do, i.e. it is Turing-complete.
-Given that neuromorphic computers consume only a fraction of energy as compared to today's computers, Dr. Date's work would pave the way for energy-efficient computing in the future.
+Date has shown that neuromorphic computing, an energy-efficient computing paradigm that performs machine learning computations by mimicking the human brain, is not just limited to machine learning, but is capable of doing everything that today's computers can do, i.e. it is Turing-complete.
+Given that neuromorphic computers consume only a fraction of energy as compared to today's computers, Date's work would pave the way for energy-efficient computing in the future.
 This would be instrumental for reducing the carbon footprint of computing globally.
-Dr. Date also develops novel machine learning techniques on quantum computers.
+Date also develops novel machine learning techniques on quantum computers.
 Some of his quantum machine learning techniques are significantly faster than the current state-of-the-art, and will be instrumental for efficient data analysis in scientific, consumer and business applications in the future.

-Dr. Date obtained his Ph.D. and M.S. in Computer Science, as well as M.Eng. in Industrial Engineering from Rensselaer Polytechnic Institute, Troy, New York, in 2019.
+Date obtained his Ph.D. and M.S. in Computer Science, as well as M.Eng. in Industrial Engineering from Rensselaer Polytechnic Institute, Troy, New York, in 2019.
 He obtained his B.E.
 (Honors) in Manufacturing Engineering from BITS Pilani, India, in 2014.
-He is a member of IEEE, ACM, APS and INFORMS, where he engages in volunteering activities.
+He is a member of IEEE, ACM, APS and INFORMS, where he engages in extensive volunteering activities.